Rfor sexual content, some violent content and language.

 A teen gang in rural Oklahoma, the Greasers are perpetually at odds with the Socials, a rival group.
 When Greasers Ponyboy (C. Thomas Howell) and Johnny (Ralph Macchio) get into a brawl that ends in the death of a Social member, the boys are forced to go into hiding.
 Soon Ponyboy and Johnny, along with the intense Dallas (Matt Dillon) and their other Greaser buddies, must contend with the consequences of their violent lives.
 While some Greasers try to achieve redemption, others meet tragic ends.

-Rfor strong/bloody violent content, sexual assault, sexual content, nudity and language.
+Rfor strong/bloody violent content, sexual content/nudity and language.

 PG-13for intense sequences of violence and action, and for some thematic material